ejmastnak/ejmastnak.github.io/tutorials/vim-latex/ultisnips.md

 Placeholders are documented at `:help UltiSnips-placeholders`.

 #### Useful: mirrored tabstops
 Mirrors allow you to reuse a tabstop's content in multiple locations throughout the snippet body.
 In practice, you might use mirrored tabstops for the `\begin` and `\end` fields of a LaTeX environment.
+Here is an example:

+**TODO** GIF showing an `environment` snippet.

-The syntax for mirrored tabstops is what you would intuitively expect: just use repeat the tabstop number you wish to mirror.
-For illustrative purposes, here is a hypothetical environment snippet using mirrored tabstops:
+The syntax for mirrored tabstops is what you might intuitively expect: just repeat the tabstop you wish to mirror.
+For example, here is the code for the snippet shown in the above GIF:
 ```
 snippet env "New LaTeX environment" b
 \begin{$1}